Analysis | The World Cup may be two years away, but young USMNT shows immediacy in thrashing of Panama

 Still, the circumstances and setting were a far cry from the fervor and force that will greet the Americans for away qualifiers starting in September and continuing well into 2022.

-A well-manicured Austrian pitch without spectators bears no resemblance to San Salvador’s Estadio Cuscatlan, where the rowdiest fans gather in a sideline section called “Vietnam.”
+A well-manicured Austrian pitch without spectators bears no resemblance to San Salvador’s Estadio Cuscatlán, where the rowdiest fans gather in a sideline section called “Vietnam.”
 Or to Olimpico Metropolitano in San Pedro Sula, Honduras, where the temperature and humidity flirt with triple figures.
 Or to Mexico City’s historic Azteca, where the Americans have never won a qualifier since the 1949 maiden visit.

-Nonetheless, the United States enjoyed a terrific 30-minute spell in the first half, despite using the second-youngest starting lineup in program history (22 years 154 days).
-The collaboration was intuitive and elegant, despite just four training sessions since the group gathered in Wales early last week.
+Nonetheless, the United States enjoyed a terrific 30-minute spell in the first half despite using the second-youngest starting lineup in program history (22 years 154 days).
+The collaboration was intuitive and elegant despite just four training sessions since the group gathered in Wales early last week.

 “It had everything in it,” Berhalter said.
 “That was impressive from the guys.”